 Kashmir is a conflict in South Asia that has outlasted most post-World War II disputes: the Cold War, the Vietnam War, the American-Chinese confrontation, South African apartheid and the Israeli-Arab conflict.

-Kashmir is the primary cause of hostility between India and Pakistan and a source of endless misery for the people of Kashmir.
+Kashmir is one of the primary causes of hostility between India and Pakistan and a source of endless misery for the people of Kashmir.
 Despite two full-scale wars, an almost continuous armed confrontation at the Indo-Pakistan border, seventy-three years of Kashmiri uprising and its repression by the Indian state, and the beleaguered Kashmiris immense suffering have induced neither India nor Pakistan to adjust their respective stands.

 The Pakistani way